All Episodes

 And it's not something you can really do much about.

-I mean, makeovers can do some kind of magic, but it's let's face it, same thing with guys.
+I mean, makeovers can do some kind of magic, but let's face it, same thing with guys.

-Not everybody's born attractive.
+Not everybody is born attractive.

 There's some ugly people out there.